- Section 148A - Guide to Section 148A of the Income Tax Act

 What is the Time Limit for Reopening Assessment Under section 148A?

-The income tax department is allowed to reopen the assessment under section 148A within a time frame of 4 years from the end of the relevant assessment year.
-If the income that has escaped assessment exceeds Rs.1 lakh, then the case can be reopened for assessment within 6 years from the relevant assessment year.
+The income tax department is allowed to reopen the assessment under section 148A within a time frame of 3 years from the end of the relevant assessment year in normal scenarios.
+However, the income tax officer may take up the notice if there is evidence that the taxpayer has evaded an assessment of at least Rs.50 lakhs.
+The notice can be opened after 3 years but not later than 10 years.

 What Taxpayers Should Know About Section 148A?